liesnikov/extensible-elaborator/exel/README.md

 nix-build . ""
 ```

-the eetc binary will be available in `result/bin/eetc`
+the exel binary will be available in `result/bin/exel`

 # To build module dependency graph #